 Corinth is the name of an ancient Greek polis (city-state) and nearby isthmus that lent its name to a a set of Panhellenic games, a war, and a style of architecture.
-In the Iliad, attributed to Home, it is also referred to as Ephyre.
+In works attributed to Homer, you may find Corinth referred to as Ephyre.

 Corinth in the Middle of Greece

-The name isthmus means it is a neck of land, but the Isthmus of Corinth serves as something of an Hellenic waist separating the upper, mainland part of Greece and the lower Peloponnesian parts.
+That it is called 'isthmus' means it is a neck of land, but the Isthmus of Corinth serves as more of an Hellenic waist separating the upper, mainland part of Greece and the lower Peloponnesian parts.
 The city of Corinth was a rich, important, cosmopolitan, commercial area, having one harbor that allowed trade with Asia, and another that led to Italy.
 From the 6th century B.C., the Diolkos, a paved route up to six meters wide designed for fast passage, led from the Gulf of Corinth on the west to the Saronic Gulf on the east.

 "Corinth is called 'wealthy' because of its commerce, since it is situated on the Isthmus and is master of two harbours, of which the one leads straight to Asia, and the other to Italy; and it makes easy the exchange of merchandise from both countries that are so far distant from each other."